 The State of California 2019/2020 Budget Act allocated \$250 million for all regions, cities, and counties to prioritize planning activities that accelerate housing production to meet identified community needs.
 With this allocation, the State of California Department of Housing and Community Development (HCD) established the Regional Early Action Planning Grant Program (REAP) with \$125 million to regions.
 REAP provides one-time grant funding to regional governments and regional entities for planning activities that will accelerate housing production and facilitate compliance in implementing the sixth cycle of the Regional Housing Needs Allocation.
-HCD awarded a REAP grant to the Southern California Association of Governments (VCOG).
+HCD awarded a REAP grant to the Southern California Association of Governments (SCAG), which subsequently awarded a grant to the Ventura Council of Governments (VCOG).
 VCOG and VCTC then entered into a Memorandum of Agreement to reimburse VCTC using REAP funds for technical assistance and engagement support for development of a Vehicle Miles Travelled Adaptive Mitigation Program.
 VCTC's budget includes \$40,000 in REAP funding.